ansys/grantami-bomanalytics/doc/source/contributing.rst

 especially if they cover a key use-case of the package which has not previously been covered.

-Examples are authored using Jupyter Notebooks, but are converted into plain .py files before being checked in.
-As part of the doc build process described above, the py files are converted back into Jupyter Notebooks and are executed, which populates the output cells.
+Examples are authored using Jupyter notebooks, but are converted into plain .py files before being checked in.
+As part of the doc build process described above, the py files are converted back into Jupyter notebooks and are executed, which populates the output cells.

 This conversion between notebooks and plain python files is performed by